ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 Follow these instructions to get the **Username** and **API Key** to access **IBM Cloud Classic**, for more information read [Managing classic infrastructure API keys](https://cloud.ibm.com/docs/account?topic=account-classic_keys).

 1. At the IBM Cloud web console, go to **Manage** > **Access (IAM)** > **API keys**, and select **Classic infrastructure API keys** in the dropdown menu.
-2. Click Create a classic infrastructure key.
+2. Click **Create a classic infrastructure key**.
 If you don't see this option, check to see if you already have a classic infrastructure API key that is created because you're only allowed to have one in the account per user.
 3. Go to the actions menu (3 vertical dots) to select **Details**, then **Copy** the API Key.
 4. Go to **Manage** > **Access (IAM)** > **Users**, then search and click on your user's name.
 Select **Details** at the right top corner to copy the **User ID** from the users info (it may be your email address).